River Thames whale: Other whales

 Throughout the two days that the whale was in the Thames waters, there were unconfirmed sightings of a second whale near the Thames Barrier and in Southend-on-Sea.
 On 21 January, whale song was reported around the Thames Estuary.
-The body of a small marine mammal - later confirmed as a porpoise - was discovered upstream at Putney the same day.
+The body of a porpoise was discovered upstream at Putney the same day.
 There is no indication that this incident had any connection with that of the Thames whale.
-There had been reports of a harbour porpoise (Phocoena phocoena) in the Thames near Chiswick and Kew on the Tuesday and Wednesday prior to the Thames whale.
+There had been reports of a harbour porpoise in the Thames near Chiswick and Kew on the Tuesday and Wednesday prior to the Thames whale.
 BDMLR medics did several watches to no avail; the body of this porpoise washed up nearby on the same day as the whale rescue.

-In early February, a sperm whale (Physeter macrocephalus) stranded itself in the Humber Estuary and died shortly afterwards.
+In early February, a sperm whale stranded itself in the Humber Estuary and died shortly afterwards.
 On 15 February 2006, a young adult male sperm whale was washed ashore in Skegness, Lincolnshire.
 Paul Jepson from the Zoological Society of London performed an autopsy.
 On 14 September 2009, a young humpback whale was washed ashore in the Thames at Dartford, Kent.
 It is thought to have died from starvation.

-On 25 September 2018, a beluga whale (Delphinapterus leucas) was sighted travelling inland in the Thames estuary and was initially described as 'in trouble' due to him being on his own - belugas are a social species, and a solitary individual is considered unusual - and far from his species’ normal range.
+On 25 September 2018, a beluga whale was sighted travelling inland in the Thames estuary and was initially described as 'in trouble' due to him being on his own - belugas are a social species, and a solitary individual is considered unusual - and far from his species’ normal range.
 He was nicknamed 'Benny' by several news outlets, and was sighted again the following day near Gravesend, Kent.
 Benny remained in the Thames Estuary for several months, and is believed to have travelled back out to sea during early 2019.

-On May 9, 2021, a common minke whale (Balaenoptera acutorostrata) was spotted in the Thames near Richmond Lock.
-It had become stuck on the lock's boat rollers and had to be freed from members of the Port of London Authority (PLA), Royal National Lifeboat Institution (RNLI) and the British Divers Marine Life Rescue service.
+On 9 May 2021, a common minke whale was spotted in the Thames near Richmond Lock.
+It had become stuck on the lock's boat rollers and had to be freed by members of the Port of London Authority (PLA), Royal National Lifeboat Institution (RNLI) and the British Divers Marine Life Rescue service.
 It was later put down.